-At Maximum target 100% Voting and dividend entitlements Performance rights granted under the LTIP do not carry dividend or voting rights prior to vesting.
-Shares allocated upon vesting of performance rights carry the same dividend and voting rights as other Ingham's shares.
+At Maximum target 100% Voting and dividend entitlements Performance rights granted under th allocated upon vesting of performand shares.
 Re-testing Performance will not be re-tested if the performance conditions are not satisfied at the end of the performance period.
 Any Rights that remain unvested at the end of the performance period will lapse immediately.
-Restrictions on dealing The Executive KMP must not sell, transfer, encumber, hedge or otherwise deal with performance rights.
-The Executive KMP will be free to deal with the shares allocated on vesting of the performance rights, subject to the requirements of Ingham's Securities Dealing Policy at that time.
-Change of control Under the Plan rules and the terms of the LTIP awards, the Board may determine in its absolute discretion that some or all of the Executive KMP's performance rights will vest on a likely change of control.
-Clawback Under the Plan rules and the terms of the LTIP awards, the Board has claw back powers which it may exercise if, among other things: the Executive KMP has acted fraudulently or dishonestly; has engaged in gross misconduct, brought Ingham's, the Inghams Group or any Ingham's group company into disrepute or breached their obligations to the Inghams Group; Ingham's is required by or entitled under law or Ingham's policy to reclaim remuneration from the Executive KMP; • there is a material misstatement or omission in the accounts of an Inghams Group company; or • the Executive KMP's entitlements vest or may vest as a result of the fraud, dishonesty or breach of obligations of any other person and the Board is of the opinion that the performance rights would not have otherwise vested.
-Cessation of employment If the participant ceases employment for cause or due to their resignation, unless the Board determines otherwise, any unvested Rights will automatically lapse.
-The Board has the discretion to designate a "good leaver", whereby Rights will not automatically lapse.
-In all other circumstances, the Rights will be pro-rated (based on the proportion of the performance period that has elapsed) and remain on foot and subject to the original performance conditions, unless the Board exercises a discretion to treat them otherwise.
-Fair Value The fair value of the LTI offer at grant date was determined using an adjusted form of the Black Scholes Model.
-The weighted average grant date fair value of rights granted in the year was \$2.69.
-The model inputs for performance rights granted during the year ended included: a) Exercise price \$Nil (2020: \$Nil) b) Share price at grant date \$3.71 (2020: \$3.39) c) Expected price volatility 33% (2020: 24-28%) d) Expected dividend yield 4.3% (2020: 4.8%) e) Risk-free interest rate 0.014% (2020: 0.23%)
+Restrictions on dealing The Executive KMP must not sell, training the Executive KMP will be free to desubject to the requirements of Ingha al with the shares allocated on vesti ng of the performance rights, Change of control Under the Plan rules and the terms o that some or all of the Executive KMF · · · · · · · · · · · · · · · · · · · Clawback Under the Plan rules and the terms o exercise if, among other things: the Executive KMP has acted fra udulently or dishonestly; t, brought Ingham's, the Inghams Gr ched their obligations to the Ingham Ingham's is required by or entitl Executive KMP; ed under law or Ingham's policy to r reclaim remuneration from the there is a material misstatement t or omission in the accounts of an Ir nghams Group company; or ts vest or may vest as a result of the and the Board is of the opinion that Cessation of employment If the participant ceases employment otherwise, any unvested Rights will a leaver", whereby Rights will not auto utomatically lapse.
+The Board has th In all other circumstances, the Rights that has elapsed) and remain on foot exercises a discretion to treat them of and subject to the original perform Fair Value The fair value of the LTI offer at grant Model.
+The weighted average grant of The model inputs for performance rig ghts granted during the year ended i included: a) Exercise price \$Nil (2020: \$Nil) b) Share price at grant date \$3.71 ((2020: \$3.39) c) Expected price volatility 33% (20 020: 24-28%) d) Expected dividend yield 4.3% (2 020: 4.8%) e) Risk-free interest rate 0.014% (2